 Dip.
 Teach.
 (Goulburn CAE), B. Ed.
 (CSU), Ext.
 Courses Ind.
-Law (UTS), MAICD
+Law (UTS), MAICD Non-executive Director

-Appointed Director: June 2001 Special responsibilities:
+Appointed Director: June 2001

-Deputy Chairperson of the Board, Chairperson of the Strategy Committee and member of the Audit and Finance Committee, the People and Remuneration Committee and the Risk and
+Deputy Chairperson of the Board, Chairperson of the Strategy Committee and member of the Audit and Finance Committee, the People and Remuneration Committee and the Risk and Governance Committee